Nalla Idathu Sammandham: Production

 The film marked the production debut of A. P. Nagarajan.
 He co-founded a production company named "Lakshmi Pictures" with actor V. K. Ramasamy.
 Ramasamy provided the story, while Nagarajan wrote the screenplay and dialogues for the film.
 The film was shot in Madras and Salem.

+Nagarajan and Ramasamy were producing Vadivukku Valai Kappu which they shelved due to Savitri's pregnancy.
+Nagarajan insisted Ramasamy to write a story which prompted the latter to write one which became Nalla Idathu Sambandham.

 Soundtrack

-The film's music was composed by K. V. Mahadevan and lyrics were written A. Maruthakasi and A. S. Narayanan.
+The film's music was composed by K. V. Mahadevan.
 The film established L. R. Eswari's career as a playback singer.

-Reception
+Release and reception

-The film was released on 16 February 1958, and was successful at the box office.
-The performances of M. R. Radha, Sowcar Janaki and V. K. Ramasamy received critical acclaim.
-The film marked a turning point in Radha's career.
+The film was released on 16 February 1958 by Sri Lakshmi Pictures Circuit.
+It was reviewed by Kanthan of Kalki, and Minnal of Janasakthi.